ibm-cloud-docs/schematics/create-terraform-config.md

 **What if I have an existing `terraform.tfstate` file?** </br>
 If you used native Terraform before to provision and manage {{site.data.keyword.cloud_notm}} resources, you might have a `terraform.tfstate` file in your GitHub repository that stores the current state of your Terraform-deployed {{site.data.keyword.cloud_notm}} resources.
 These `terraform.tfstate` files are not imported when you create a {{site.data.keyword.bpshort}} workspace.
 Because the `terraform.tfstate` file is not available to {{site.data.keyword.bplong_notm}}, you cannot use the service to manage {{site.data.keyword.cloud_notm}} resources that you already provisioned and started managing with native Terraform.

-## Configuring IBM as your cloud provider
+## Configuring the `provider` block
 {: #configure-provider}

 Specify the cloud provider that you want to use in the `provider` block of your Terraform configuration file.
-The `provider` block includes all the input variables the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform requires to provision your resources.
+The `provider` block includes all the input variables that the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform requires to provision your resources.
 {: shortdesc}

+**Do I need to provide the {{site.data.keyword.cloud_notm}} API key?** </br>
+The {{site.data.keyword.cloud_notm}} API key is essential to authenticate with the {{site.data.keyword.cloud_notm}} platform, receive the IAM token and IAM refresh token that {{site.data.keyword.bpshort}} requires to work with the resource's API, and to determine the permissions that you were granted.
+When you use native Terraform, you must provide the {{site.data.keyword.cloud_notm}} API key at all times.
+In {{site.data.keyword.bpshort}}, the API key is automatically retrieved for all IAM-enabled resources, including {{site.data.keyword.containerlong_notm}} clusters, and VPC infrastructure resources.
+However, the API key is not retrieved for Cloud Foundry and classic infrastructure resources and must be provided in the `provider` block.

+**Can I specify a different {{site.data.keyword.cloud_notm}} API key in the `provider` block?** </br>
+If you want to use a different API key than the one that is associated with your {{site.data.keyword.cloud_notm}} account, you can provide this API key in the `provider` block.
+If an API key is configured in the `provider` block, this key takes precedence over the API key that is stored in {{site.data.keyword.cloud_notm}}.

+**Can I provide an API key for a service ID?** </br>
+You can provide an API key for a service ID for all IAM-enabled services, including VPC infrastructure resources.
+You cannot use a service ID for classic infrastructure or Cloud Foundry resources.

+To configure the `provider` block:

 1. Choose how you want to configure the `provider` block.
    - **Option 1: Create a separate `provider.tf` file.** The information in this file is loaded by Terraform and {{site.data.keyword.bplong_notm}}, and applied to all Terraform configuration files that exist in the same GitHub directory.
 This approach is useful if you split out your infrastructure code across multiple files.
    - **Option 2: Add a `provider` block to your Terraform configuration file.** You might choose this option if you prefer to specify the provider alongside with your variables and resources in one Terraform configuration file.

 2. Review what credentials and information you must provide in the `provider` block to work with your resources.
-For some resources, {{site.data.keyword.bplong_notm}} automatically retrieves the {{site.data.keyword.cloud_notm}} IAM API key of the user that runs the infrastructure code in {{site.data.keyword.bpshort}} so that you do not have to include this information in your `provider` block.

    <table>
    <thead>